zoekirsh/programming-univbasics-nds-green-grocer-part-2-sfo01-seng-ft-111620/README.md

 * Returns:
   * `Float`: a total of the cart

-Here's where we stitch it all together.
+Here's where we stitch all our work together.
 Given a "cart" `Array`, the first argument, we should first create a new consolidated cart using the `consolidate_cart` method.